jeertmans/DiffeRT2d/examples/README.md

 Examples Gallery
 ================

-On this page, you will find a example usages of this Python library, as well as plots generated with :mod:`matplotlib`.
+On this page, you will find usage examples of this Python library, as well as plots generated with :mod:`matplotlib`.

 Requirements
 ------------

-Examples shown can either be obtained through downloads on this page or each example page, or by cloning this git repository.
+Source files can be obtained either through download links (on this page or each example's page), or by cloning this git repository and going to the ``examples`` folder.

 Usage
 -----